Mark Lorenz started singing on a dare and turned it into a songwriting and performing career, touring and writing across North America.

 Your song should be deep enough that it has meaning, but not so deep that people get lost in it.
 I need to base lyrics around a musical body, it keeps my writing grounded.
 As a listener, you don’t have time to sit and figure out a song… a number one song is one that a person can listen to once and it’s stuck in their head.

-Do you have a consistent writing schedule?
+Do you have a consistent songwriting schedule, Mark?

 Every songwriter has their excuse book when they’re stuck… I’m too tired, I’m not up for it, can’t think right now.
 There’s a world of excuses instead of sitting down and saying I need to put my creativity hat on and get to work.